jgerstein/Functions-Assignment/Documentation1.md

 Solves for the negative and positive values of x in the equation x = -b + (sqrt(sq(b) - 4*a*c))/2*a given the values a, b, and c.

 ## Syntax:
-whenXDoesYouWrong(a, b, c)
+whenXDoesYouWrong(value1, value2, value3)

 ##Parameters:
-a     float: the a value in the quadratic formula
+value1     float: the a value in the quadratic formula

-b     float: the b value in the quadratic formula
+value2     float: the b value in the quadratic formula

-c     float: the c value in the quadratic formula
+value3     float: the c value in the quadratic formula

 ##Returns:
 Returns float for positive and negative values of x.